quantumudit/Demographic-Data-Analysis/readme.md

 ## Overview

-This project focuses on analyzing and finding correlation between the three important metrics by 195 countries,i.e., birth rate, internet users and income group.
+This project focuses on analyzing and finding correlations between the three important metrics by 195 countries,i.e., birth rate, internet users and income group.

 The repository directory structure is as follows: